Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser

 The semi-classical rate equation at steady state of the three-level atom microlaser involves the total number of photons in the two modes (n+m) and reads:

-Solutions of (\ref{semi1}) specify steady state values for (n+m).
+Stable solutions of (\ref{semi-eqn}), which correspond to the black intersection points in Fig. \ref{semi}, specify steady state values for (n+m).
 Since each value of the solutions for (n+m) can be formed by different combinations of n and m and all these combinations are equally probable, it follows that the probability distribution \(P_{\rm{\alpha }} \left( n \right)\) has a flat probability regions corresponding to all the different combinations of n and m.
-These flat regions are higher for lower n and steps down for larger values of n in a staircase pattern since for every possible solution for (n+m) the possible values of n and m start from zero while the high values of n and m are accessible only for large values of the solutions of (n+m).
+These flat regions are higher for lower n and steps down for larger values of n in a staircase pattern since for every possible solution for (n+m) the possible values of n and m start from zero, while the high values of n and m are accessible only for large values of the solutions of (n+m).

-It's notable to say that these flat probability sections are distinctive property of two-mode or higher microlaser.
-They are responsible for wider probability distribution than the poissonian distribution, i.e., super-poissonian distribution.
-In the more general case when the coupling between the atoms and the two modes are not identical, \(g_1 \ne g_2\) , we will have the semi-classical rate equation
+It is remarkable that these flat probability sections are a distinctive property of two-mode or higher microlasers.
+They are responsible for a wider probability distribution than the poissonian distribution, i.e., super-poissonian distribution.
+In the more general case, when the coupling constants between the atoms and the two modes are not identical, \(g_1 \ne g_2\) , the semi-classical rate equation will be as follows,

-It's evident that in this case no flat regions will appear in \(P_{\rm{\alpha }} \left( n \right)\) since we have a single n and m that satisfy the equation.
-This prediction will be confirmed shortly after applying the Quantum Trajectory Method to the microlaser problem.
+It is evident that in this case, which was not considered in \cite{Fam94}, no flat regions will appear in \(P_{\rm{\alpha }} \left( n \right)\) since we have a single n and m that satisfy the equation.
+This prediction will be confirmed shortly after applying the quantum trajectory method to the microlaser problem.